ArielSchwalb/ArielSchwalb/README.md

 - 👋 Hi, I’m @ArielSchwalb.
-I'm a content manager.
+I'm a site manager.
 - 👀 I’m interested in web development and digital marketing.
 - 🌱 I’m majoring in Information Technology.
 - 📫 How to reach me ... contact me at ajschwalb@gmail.com.